wixplosives/stylable.io/docs/references/keyframes.md

 title: Keyframes
 ---

-The `@keyframes` CSS atrule is used to define an animation that can be referenced to animate a DOM element.
+The `@keyframes` CSS at-rule is used to define an animation that can be referenced to animate a DOM element.

 This page goes over how Stylable handles `@keyframes`, for more details about the language feature itself, checkout the following resources:
 - [MDN @keyframes](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes)